GDPR Healthcare Spain: Compliance Case Study | BMC

 The Challenge

-The initial assessment revealed that the group lacked a structured GDPR compliance programme: no DPO had been formally appointed, several high-risk processing categories lacked documented Data Protection Impact Assessments (DPIAs), and breach management protocols were insufficient.
+The initial assessment revealed that the group lacked a structured GDPR compliance programme in several dimensions: no DPO had been formally appointed across the group (one centre had an individual with data protection responsibilities, but without formal appointment or the independence requirements the regulation mandates), processing activities for several high-risk categories including the electronic health record system and telemedicine platform lacked documented Data Protection Impact Assessments, and breach management protocols did not meet the procedural standards the AEPD would assess.

 Our Approach

-We immediately activated a multidisciplinary team combining data protection lawyers, cybersecurity technical consultants, and a healthcare regulatory specialist.
-Within the first seventy-two hours we prepared the initial response to the AEPD: a detailed report of the security measures implemented before the breach, a chronological account of incident detection and containment, and the corrective measures already adopted.
+We activated a multidisciplinary team combining data protection lawyers, cybersecurity technical consultants, and a healthcare regulatory specialist within hours of the initial consultation.
+Within the first seventy-two hours, we prepared the initial substantive response to the AEPD investigation.

-Simultaneously, we designed and implemented the comprehensive compliance programme: appointment and training of the DPO, records of processing activities for all twelve centres, DPIAs for all identified high-risk processing activities (electronic health records, telemedicine, video surveillance systems), a breach management protocol, and a training programme for all staff tailored to each professional role.
+In parallel, we designed and implemented the comprehensive compliance programme across all twelve centres: formal DPO appointment with documentation of independence, authority, and responsibilities; complete records of processing activities under Article 30 for all centres; DPIAs for all identified high-risk processing activities including the electronic health record system, telemedicine platforms, and video surveillance systems in patient areas; a standardised breach management protocol with detection, assessment, notification, and documentation procedures; and a role-specific training programme for all three thousand employees, structured to reflect each professional category’s data handling responsibilities.

 Results

-The AEPD closed the investigation by resolution of archiving without imposing any sanction, acknowledging the group’s active cooperation and the corrective measures adopted.
-This was the optimal outcome achievable given the starting circumstances.
+The AEPD closed the investigation by resolution of archiving without imposing any sanction, citing the group’s active cooperation with the investigation and the proactive corrective measures adopted.
+This was the optimal outcome achievable given the circumstances — a breach of this nature and scale involving special category health data had every criterion for a substantial sanction, and the outcome depended entirely on the quality of the documented response and the compliance programme evidence presented.

-Over the following six months, all twelve centres in the group achieved full compliance with the GDPR and the Spanish health data protection regulations (Law 41/2002 and applicable regional legislation).
-Three thousand employees completed the training programme specific to their role.
-The group now has a robust compliance infrastructure with annual reviews and scheduled breach response drills in place.
+Over the following six months, all twelve centres in the group achieved full GDPR compliance, with consistent processes and documentation across the network rather than the fragmented per-centre approach that had preceded the incident.
+Three thousand employees completed the training programme specific to their professional role.
+The group now has a compliance infrastructure with annual reviews, scheduled breach response drills, and quarterly DPO reports to the board — practices that build institutional memory and reduce the probability of recurrence to the extent any organisation can achieve.

 Results